-Houston personal injury lawyers Neal Davis and Jed Silverman answer the most common questions about filing a premises liability claim in Texas.
+Houston personal injury lawyer Neal Davis answers the most common questions about filing a premises liability claim in Texas.

 Premises liability is a particularly complex area of personal injury law.
 Premises liability litigants often find themselves up against the property owner of a business or landowner who refuses to pay for injuries resulting from an accident caused by negligent management of their property.
 Before long, it becomes a case of "he said, she said," leading to drawn-out legal battles and messy negotiations.

-Houston premises liability attorneys Neal Davis and Jed Silverman get down in the trenches for their clients, fighting to get the compensation they deserve without charging a penny unless they secure a positive outcome.
+Houston premises liability attorney Neal Davis gets down in the trenches for his clients, fighting to get the compensation they deserve without charging a penny unless he secures a positive outcome.
 Premises liability cases can take their toll and we want to prepare you for what's in store should you choose to file a claim, which is why this page provides answers to some of the most commonly asked questions regarding premises liability in Texas.

 If you have additional questions about your unique case, feel free to contact our Houston premises liability attorneys for expert answers.